 There are any number of reseller store setups, products sold and reasons why you may want to become a reseller.
 Maybe you want to supplement existing services you offer with related products.
 Perhaps you have an “in” on a good source or manufacturer for new merchandise that you’re confident will sell well.
 Whatever your reason, here are a few good things to know if you wish to become a reseller in Illinois:

 First, establish a solid business plan and make sure you are aware of the market trends.
-(Your plan should at the very least include an executive summary, a budget and financial projections -get in touch for our outsourced bookkeeping or controller services!-, and a marketing strategy).
+(Your plan should at the very least include an executive summary, a budget and financial projections -get in touch for our outsourced CFO or controller services!-, and a marketing strategy).
 Next, reach out to your seller or manufacturer to apply to be a retailer or stockist for their product.
 Then, come to an agreement of how you will be compensated for your business.